CHATTING TO JANE

 ”I agree.
 Why would anyone be against smoking?
 It is as strange as being a Catholic” said David.

 ”You are right.
-They are not.
+They are not so different.
 There is that fella on our team.
 Could not find a goalie so we took a Catholic.
 Supposed to be a Protestant team but he is as a good a lad as any of them.” said David.

 ”I got to turn here.
 This is my lane” said Duncan.